rnmeow/rnmeow/README.txt

 Check the file `rnmeow.crt` in this repository. sha256 c809b288cb7c2a4f5502b917ebab0c294f98ccb77e32d7a1132489d953147125

-PS.
-I no longer use OpenPGP since it is old-fashioned and weak.
+# I no longer use OpenPGP since it is old-fashioned and weak.

 * Contact *